llauer/myFlixAPI/public/documentation.md

 Response is a list of JSON objects displaying the different movie genres.

 `[
+  {
+    "name": "comedy",
-{"name": "comedy", "description": "Comedy may be divided into multiple genres based on the source of humor, the method of delivery, and the context in which it is delivered."}
+    "description": "Comedy may be divided into multiple genres based on the source of humor, the method of delivery, and the context in which it is delivered."
+  }
 ];`

 # Get Genre by name